Perhaps it’s because it’s one of the most visible brands out there, but Starbucks has been all up in my face in this recession.

 My concept of the Starbucks brand is starting to get fuzzy, and I’m not sure if this is a good or a bad thing.
 There’s a danger in trying to be all things to all people, especially when you sell yourselves on being a premium brand.
 Is now the time to stick to these guns, assuming your customer base — to use a tired phrase of defeat — is what it is?
 Perhaps it’s most imperative now that you not lose focus in a desperate attempt to diversify.

 But at the same time, maybe Starbucks has it right.
 The company took a hit last summer: its aggressive attempt to open thousands of new stores in a short period of time backfired with the economy.
 So what now?
-They get aggressive again, but this time it’s in the form of marketing strategies, and penetrating markets it perhaps never would have touched before the downturn.
+So they get aggressive again.
+This time it’s in the form of marketing strategies, and penetrating markets it perhaps never would have touched before the downturn.

 My speculation here is simply food (or caffeine?) for thought.
 Do you think Starbucks will see success in this aggressive diversification?
 Or do they have their coffee in too many pots?
 Do you have a story to tell about your own brand diversification?
 Email me your thoughts at email@example.com.